ssinhaleite/machine-learning-projects/README.md

 After that, our programm will run, printing some informations on terminal and will write in the informed `path` a file named submission.csv.

 * For prediction: the output file has two columns; the first is the number of the test data and the second is the age prediction.
 The first line of each output file contains a header (ID, Prediction).
-* For classification: the output file has one column; this column contains `0` or `1` without header.
+* For classification: the output file has one column; Note that the true labels are either `0` or `1`, but our results are in the interval between 0 and 1, which reflects the uncertainty of our prediction.

 References: